patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/accordion/accordion.md

 ## React customization

-Various React props have been provided for more fine-tuned control over accessibility.
+The following React props have been provided for more fine-tuned control over accessibility.

 | Prop | Applied to | Reason |
 |---|---|---|